Skip to content

 01

-Drop-in /v1/chat/completions, /v1/embeddings, and /anthropic/v1/messages.
-Streaming SSE.
-Point your existing SDK or `claude-code` at InferX by changing the base URL.
+Drop-in /v1/chat/completions, /v1/embeddings, /v1/rerank, /v1/audio/speech and /v1/audio/transcriptions, plus /anthropic/v1/messages and KServe v2 /v2/models/:model/infer — all with streaming SSE.
+Point your existing SDK or claude-code at InferX by changing the base URL.
+Native in-process providers — no proxy hop in the request path.

 02